ZecHub/zechub/site/usingzcash/buyingzec.md

 Sideshift is a no sign-up crypto exchange, meaning you don't have to give out personal information (KYC).
 You can exchange between ZEC, BTC, ETH, and 50+ other cryptocurrencies.
 You can buy ZEC with other cryptocurrencies.

+**Flyp.me**

+Flyp.me is a no sign-up crypto exchange.
+It was one of the safest and most private ways to exchange 30+ cryptocurrencies straight to your wallet.
+You can buy ZEC with other cryptocurrencies.

 ## Exchanges that support transparent withdrawals

 Airtm, Binance, Bitfinex, Coinbase, Exmo, Kraken, Poloniex and Bittrex all support buying ZEC with fiat or cryptocurrencies.